 If you move out before the 5 years is up, you will terminate your Occupancy Agreement and you will have terminated your rights to purchase the home.
 You will have paid rent for the home while you have been the occupant.
 If you terminate your tenancy, you do not get a share of the growth in market value of the property.

-How do I apply for the Affordable Rental Programme?
+How do I apply for the Rent to Own Programme?

 Check out our Step by Step Guide for our basic criteria.
 Then follow the link to our Registration Form.

 Also, click to check out our Shared Ownership programme.